 Overhead valves are operated by rather long pushrods from a central camshaft mounted directly in the crankcase above the crank.
 Camshaft end-float adjuster can be made out in the above engine-installed photograph, just below the filler pipe.

 |Another view of an engine installed in a Jupiter.

-The cylinder heads are cast iron - fortunately for us 50 years on as this makes them relatively easy to repair and convert to lead-free juice.
+The cylinder heads are cast iron - fortunately for us 70 or more years on as this makes them relatively easy to repair and convert to lead-free petrol.
 Oil filter housing is a separate casting bolted to top of engine block via an obtuse-angled vee - always a conversation piece as it is such fun to keep oil tight.
-The water pump is perched above the engine as a separate unit that also carries the fan spindle, thus the water pump has to suck hot water from the engine, or rather, cylinder heads.
+The water pump is perched above the engine as a separate unit that also carries the fan spindle, thus the water pump has to suck hot water from the engine, or more correctly, cylinder heads.
 Since the pump is joined to the top of the engine via a small piece of hose, and since the pump is triangulated to the dynamo and engine for fan-belt tensioning, you have to ensure that the pump does not get too close to the distributor.
 Radiator is mounted above and behind the engine in a compact but unusual layout.

 Steering is by a solidly mounted rack-and-pinion unit, rare for it's time.
 As a result the steering is light and positive.

 Apart from the very early Mk1 Jupiters, the Girling brakes are all-round hydraulic with twin leading shoes at the front.
 Very early Jupiters were hydraulic leading/trailing at the front, mechanical rear, which meant that should the hydraulics fail you still had some braking!
 Brake shoe area is very adequate except for fast mountain descents with heavy braking, when fade can be experienced.

 Front suspension is independent, unequal length wishbones, with torsion rod springs and telescopic shock absorbers.